 Negotiation is a skill we use throughout our life, starting from when we’re kids dividing up for afterschool sports, or deciding who gets to choose the evening’s movie.
-Down the line, negotiation has significant financial implications, too.
-When your kid faces their first salary negotiation, bargains for their first car, haggles over interest rates, buys or sells a house, or navigates the details of a work contract, you want them to be as prepared as possible.
+Also, down the line, negotiation has significant financial implications, too.
+When your kid faces their first salary negotiation or haggles over interest rates, you want them to be as prepared as possible.

 Research shows that women negotiate less than men.
-According to a recent study, while 48% of men negotiated their salary in their most recent job, only 32% of women did.
-There’s evidence behind why: when women negotiate, both men and women negatively judge them, which can affect other aspects of their professional lives.
-But this trend won’t change unless we raise a generation that is accustomed to women asking for what they want—which mean we have to teach girls to stand up for themselves from a young age.
+48% of men negotiated their salary in their most recent job, only 32% of women did.
+So when women negotiate, both men and women negatively judge them, which can affect other aspects of their professional lives.
+But this trend won’t change unless we raise a generation that is accustomed to women asking for what they want.
+Therefore, we have to teach girls to stand up for themselves from a young age.

-“Negotiation parenting” means giving kids practice with micro negotiations in everyday life: choosing which game to play, what music to play in the car.
+“Negotiation parenting” means giving kids practice with micro negotiations in everyday life.
+For example, choosing which game to play, what music to play in the car.
 It can even apply to bigger decisions like allowance increases or bedtime changes.
-Just like teaching kids about budgeting, saving, debt, and other money skills, negotiation is a skill essential to financial health as adults.
-Last week we discussed the link between raising kids with high self worth and negotiation, and this week, we’re diving deep into modeling and teaching key negotiation skills:
+Negotiation is a skill essential to financial health as adults, just like saving, budgeting, and other money skills.
+We have previously discussed the link between raising kids with high self worth and negotiation.
+So now, we are diving deep into modeling and teaching key negotiation skills:

-Model emotional control.
 Patience, inside voices, and respect, are all key components of successful negotiation.
-Lead by example.
+So, lead by example.

-Practice active listening.
 Repeat, out loud, the other person’s needs back to them to make sure you understand.
-Say, “what I’m hearing is, you really want ______, and you think a potential solution is _____.”
+Therefore, say, “what I’m hearing is, you really want ______, and you think a potential solution is _____.”

-Teaching negotiation can have a huge impact on your kid’s financial future; one study suggests that women stand to lose as much as $2 million by not negotiating salary.
-With millions on the line, don’t miss out on day to day opportunities to practice micro-negotiations. you’re setting your kid up to benefit from negotiation skills for the rest of their lives.
+Teaching negotiation can have a huge impact on your kid’s financial future.
+One study suggests that women stand to lose as much as $2 million by not negotiating salary.
+Therefore, with millions on the line, don’t miss out on day to day opportunities to practice micro-negotiations.
+You’re setting your kid up to benefit from negotiation skills for the rest of their lives.